 Written in Stone

 Twenty-first century Boston is a hot destination.
-The city has nearly shaken off the well-deserved reputation for stodginess that dogged it for most of its first 4 centuries of existence; the Boston area enjoys a reputation as a hotbed of innovation, its economy slowed but not crippled by the recession that started in 2008.
-Thanks to a massive highway-construction project that formally wrapped up in 2007, downtown Boston looks better than it has in decades.
+The city has nearly shaken off the well-deserved reputation for stodginess that dogged it for most of its first four centuries of existence; the Boston area enjoys a reputation as a hotbed of innovation.
 The parks of the mile-long Rose Kennedy Greenway parallel the waterfront, driving private development and drawing the public with its still-evolving recreational offerings.
-The "new" convention center -- it opened in 2004 -- has spurred the ongoing transformation of an industrial neighborhood into a tourist magnet, and the triumphs and travails of the local sports teams help keep Boston in back-page headlines around the country.
+The convention center has spurred the ongoing transformation of an industrial neighborhood into a tourist magnet, and the triumphs and travails of the local sports teams help keep Boston in back-page headlines around the country.

-Today you'll find a metropolis of some 645,000 at the heart of the Greater Boston area, which encompasses 83 cities and towns that are home to 4.4 million people.
+Today you'll find a metropolis of some 685,000 at the heart of the Greater Boston area, which encompasses 83 cities and towns that are home to 4.6 million people.
 The hospitals and medical centers are among the best in the world, and healthcare was a hot topic long before the state took a leading role in the country's ongoing debate on the issue.
 Education and tourism are pillars of the local economy, which has mirrored national trends (positive and negative) in unemployment statistics.
-The ongoing real-estate downturn has put a damper on the red-hot Boston market, but the city remains one of the most expensive places in the country to live -- and to visit, if you don't budget carefully.
+The city is one of the most expensive places in the country to live—and to visit, if you don't budget carefully.

-As they have for more than a century, immigrants -- Irish, eastern European Jewish, Italian, Portuguese, African American, Latino, and West Indian -- flock to the Boston area.
-In the last quarter-century, the Asian and Latino populations have soared.
+As they have for more than a century, immigrants—Irish, eastern European Jewish, Italian, Portuguese, African American, Latino, and West Indian—flock to the Boston area.
+In recent decades, the Asian and Latino populations have soared.

 Whatever their origins, most Bostonians share at least a passing interest in sports. ("How about those Red Sox?" is a favorite conversational gambit all over town.)
 The New England Patriots, who play in a distant suburb, triumphed in the Super Bowl in 2002, 2004, and 2005 -- only to find that their third title was virtually a footnote.
 Three months earlier, in October 2004, the Red Sox won the World Series for the first time since 1918.
 Many Sox fans believe that victory ended a curse, and they point to the Sox's 2007 Series crown as evidence.